jromang/picochess/docs/usage.rst

 System shutdown
 ---------------

-From the start position, replace the white king with the extra white queen; this will shut down the machine (takes a few seconds until the blue light turns off).
+From the start position, replace the white king with the extra white queen; this will shut down the machine (takes a few seconds until the light turns off).
 You can also do it with only the two white queens on the board (on e1,d1).

 System reboot
 -------------

-From the start position, replace the black king with the extra black queen; this will reboot the machine (takes a few seconds until the blue light turns off).
+From the start position, replace the black king with the extra black queen; this will reboot the machine (takes a few seconds until the light turns off).
 You can also do it with only the two black queens on the board (on e8,d8).

 PGN file support
 ----------------